sjsu-library/unionist/_items/unionist--text-0219.md

   Mrs. Child’s “Appeal in behalf of that class<br>  of Americans called Africans”.<br></p>
 scholarlyNotes:
 commentary: Repeated from earlier in the issue.
-While this might have been due to a printing exigency to fill the column, the choice to repeat this important publication is still meaningful.
+While this might have been due to a printing exigency to fill the column, the choice to emphasize this significant publication is still meaningful.
 relatedPeople: Lydia Maria Child
 featured:
 repeated: 'Yes'